Skip to content Skip to footer navigation

 This is because their drying capacity is typically only half their washing capacity, so if you do a full load of washing, you'll need to take half out and dry it in two lots.

 Plus, drying takes ages in these types of machines – up to six and a half hours.
-You're better off with stand-alone appliances.
+You're better off with a stand-alone washer and dryer.

 Our detailed washing machine testing data is available exclusively for CHOICE members.